chromium/chromium/docs/clang_tidy.md

     --all
 ```

+To only run clang-tidy against certain files, replace the `--all` parameter with
+the individual file paths.

 All clang-tidy checks are run on Linux builds of Chromium, so please set up your
 `args.gn` to build Linux.